workshopdemos/zowe-integration/Integration.md

 <img style="height: 400px" src='./assets/side-menu.png'>
 </br></br>

 *With the IDE set up and ready, it’s time to onboard the SYSVIEW REST API service to Zowe APIML.
 You’ll use Zowe Explorer to locate configuration files and modify them to point to the correct host and IP.
-This will enable SYSVIEW’s API to be onboarded to teh mediation layer.*
+This will enable SYSVIEW’s API to be onboarded to the mediation layer.*

 ## Onboard SYSVIEW to the APIML